All optical chaos synchronization between nonidentical optomechanical cavities: Introduction

 The study of nonlinear dynamics and chaos has significantly advanced science and technology, offering fresh insights across various fields such as biology, chemistry, physics and many others \cite{strogatz2018nonlinear,marco2010}.
 These advances have facilitated better understanding of complex dynamics that exhibits unpredictable behaviours \cite{ott1981strange}.
 From a technological standpoint, a pivotal moment in this scientific journey occurred in 1990, when Pecora and Carroll demonstrated that even chaotic systems possessing sensibility to the initial conditions and generating unpredictable beahviour could achieve complete synchronization, a concept traditionally associated with order \cite{PhysRevLett.64.821}.
 The discovery of chaos synchronization has since become a cornerstone for innovative applications in secure communications \cite{jovic2011chaotic}, cryptography \cite{mishkovski2011chaos}, distributed sensor networks \cite{zhang2024chaos} and artificial neural networks \cite{aihara1990chaotic}.

-Among various platforms, optical systems, with their inherent advantages – such as wide bandwidth, higher dimensionality, and seamless integration with existing fibre optic networks \cite{soriano2013complex} – are increasingly recognized as the ideal platform for demonstrating chaos synchronization and its applications.
-Optical systems designed with a master (transmitter) coupled unidirectionally to a slave (receiver) are particularly advantageous for securely transmitting information over long distances with high transmission rates and high bandwidth \cite{argyris2010chaos,vanwiggeren1998communication,fischer2000synchronization,uchida2003high,yang2020chaotic,jiang2019physical}.
-The optical system consists of a semiconductor laser with delayed feedback where the feedback is realized by purely optical or electro-optical nature \cite{ohtsubo2017semiconductor}.
-This configuration often leads to bulky and complex setups.
-Optomechanical cavities (OMCs), by leveraging the inherent nonlinear interaction between light fields and mechanical oscillations, provide a fundamentally different approach to chaos generation which does not require any feedback loops \cite{aspelmeyer2014cavity,carmon2007chaotic,bakemeier2015route,navarro2017nonlinear}.
-While progress has been made in the study and generation of chaos in OMCs \cite{mondal2024chaotic,zhang2020intermittent,lu2015pt,ma2014formation}, the field still lacks comprehensive studies on long-distance chaos synchronization.
-To date, chaos synchronization has been observed between pump and probe fields in an OMC mediated through mechanical vibrations \cite{yang2019chaotic,monifi2016optomechanically}, which did not consider the spatially separated OMC configuration.This provides motivation to theoretically examine the use of OMCs in demonstrating all-optical long-distance chaos synchronization between two OMCs connected by a long optical fiber.
+Among various platforms, optical systems, with their inherent advantages, such as wide bandwidth, higher dimensionality, and seamless integration with existing fiber optic networks are increasingly recognized as the ideal platform for demonstrating chaos synchronization and its applications \cite{soriano2013complex,ohtsubo2017semiconductor}.
+The optical system consists of a semiconductor laser with delayed feedback where the feedback is realized by purely optical or electro-optical in nature.
+Optomechanical cavities (OMCs), by using the inherent nonlinear interaction between light fields and mechanical oscillations, provide a fundamentally different approach to chaos generation which does not require any feedback loops \cite{carmon2007chaotic,carmon2005temporal,metzger2008self,marino2011chaotically,hollander2012self,marino2013coexisting, wu2017mesoscopic,navarro2017nonlinear}.
+Therefore, the system has the potential to provide more scalability and better integrability in chips than the semiconductor lasers; as well as controlling of the optomechanical nonlinearities \cite{gil2017light,sciamanna2016vibrations,ren2022topological}.
+While progress has been made in the study and generation of chaos in OMCs \cite{mondal2024chaotic,zhang2020intermittent,lu2015pt,ma2014formation}, there has been limited study based on chaos synchronization.
+The study in \cite{yang2019chaotic, monifi2016optomechanically} demonstrates chaos synchronization between two weakly driven optical modes mediated by a common mechanical mode and this same mechanical mode is coupled to another optical mode with strong optical pump to induce chaos.
+Another study in \cite{madiot2021bichromatic} demonstrates that bichromatic electrical actuation drives two mechanical normal modes in the chaotic regime and brings about synchronization between those modes in which their amplitudes and phases are accessed via optical readout.
+These results suggest approaches to synchronization mediated by mechanical motions.
+However, we are intrigued by the possibility of achieving synchronization by optical means and thereby provides motivation to theoretically examine all-optical chaos synchronization between two separate OMCs connected by an optical fiber or optical waveguide.